liquidctl/liquidctl/docs/windows/running-your-first-command-line-program.md

 This document was originally a response to a direct message:

 > Hi.
 How are you?
 Hope you're staying safe and well.
 I just wanted to know of
-> there is a windows gui for liquidctrl?
+> there is a windows gui for liquidctl?
 > I have zero experience with command line stuff and I don't entirely understand
 > it... also most of the guides are from late 2018 or early 2019.
 > And i just bought a x53 kraken.